raffo93p/sfdx-easy-sources/README.md

 - --split-merge: if set to true, automatically performes a split and then a merge of all the sources, after they are retrieved

 This command actually splits all the resources into various packages, trying to count the resources in every package to not exceed the "resnumb" number.
 It also creates some little packages, because profiles, permissionsets, translations and other particular metadata types should be retrieved building the package in a given way.
-Suppose the profile packages are more then one, the algorithm should automatically perform a split after retrieving the first profile package, then it should perform an upsert after every other profile package retrieved, and at the end it should perform a merge and delete the created csv.
-Unfortunately, at this moment I didn't test this scenario!
+> **⚠️ Important Note:** Suppose the profile packages are more then one, the algorithm should automatically perform a split after retrieving the first profile package, then it should perform an upsert after every other profile package retrieved, and at the end it should perform a merge and delete the created csv.
+Unfortunately, **at this moment I didn't test this scenario!**

 ### Prerequisite 3 - Create the csv files for the first time
 Once all the metadata have been downloaded, before to start dealing with the csv files, you should create them the first time.